West Bridgford: Media

+transmitter, and the Nottingham relay transmitter.

+Local radio stations are BBC Radio Nottingham, Hits Radio East Midlands, Capital Midlands, Smooth East Midlands and Greatest Hits Radio Midlands.

-Nottingham & Long Eaton Topper was established in 1994.
+The Nottingham & Long Eaton Topper newspaper was established in 1994.

-Public transport

-Railways
+Transport

+Railway

-Nottingham station is directly northwest of the town across the River Trent.
-It is the nearest railway station to the town.
+The nearest railway station is Nottingham, which lies approximately 1.5 miles north-west of the town in the city centre.
+It is a principal station on the Midland Main Line; East Midlands Railway operates regular inter-city services to Leicester and London St Pancras.

-The former Manton Route from Nottingham to Melton Mowbray ran to the east of the town although no station was ever built to serve the town.
-Instead there was a station at Edwalton but it closed to passengers in 1944 with the through line to Nottingham not long after.
-Only a stub remains in use south of the old station site to Melton Mowbray as a test track.
+The former Manton Route from Nottingham to Melton Mowbray ran to the east of the town, although no station was ever built here.
+Instead, there was a station at Edwalton but it closed to passengers in 1944, with the through line to Nottingham not long after.
+Only a stub remains in use south of the old station site to Melton Mowbray as the Old Dalby Test Track.
 The site of Edwalton station has since been redeveloped for housing.

-There was also a station in Ruddington on the Great Central Main Line between Loughborough Central and Nottingham Victoria.
-But this closed in 1969 and since been left unused.
+There was also a station in Ruddington on the Great Central Main Line between Loughborough Central and Nottingham Victoria; this closed in 1969 and since been left unused.